LoRA-FAIR: Federated LoRA Fine-Tuning with Aggregation and Initialization Refinement: Related Work

 \textbf{Federated Learning.} FedAvg \cite{mcmahan2017communication}, the foundational work in FL, demonstrates the advantages of this approach in terms of privacy and communication efficiency by aggregating local model parameters to train a shared global model.
-Numerous FL studies \cite{mcmahan2017communication, wang2024aggregation, yang2024fedfed, wang2024taming, wang2024federated, bian2024prioritizing, peng2024fedmm} have addressed various challenges within FL settings.
+Numerous FL studies \cite{mcmahan2017communication, wang2024aggregation, yang2024fedfed, wang2024taming, wang2024federated, bian2024prioritizing, peng2024fedmm, liu2024fedbcgd, liuimproving} have addressed various challenges within FL settings.
 For example, several works explore the impact of different initialization strategies on model performance. \cite{tan2022federated} shows that initializing with pre-trained weights can enhance the stability of FedAvg's global aggregation, while \cite{tian2022fedbert} confirms the effectiveness of using a pre-trained model as an initial starting point.
 However, these methods primarily focus on smaller models and do not extend to foundation models or incorporate parameter-efficient fine-tuning; instead, they adhere to conventional FL training practices.

 \textbf{Federated Fine-Tuning.} Several studies \citep{cho2023heterogeneous, kuang2024federatedscope, wu2024fedbiot, sun2024improving, wang2024flora, bai2024federated} have explored federated fine-tuning approaches.
 For example, \citet{kuang2024federatedscope} proposes federated fine-tuning with all parameters updated, while \citet{sun2022conquering} introduces federated fine-tuning with PEFT using prefix-tuning.
-A closely related area to our work involves federated fine-tuning using LoRA. \citet{zhang2024towards} is the first study to apply LoRA in a federated context; however, this method overlooks potential server aggregation bias.
+A closely related area to our work involves federated fine-tuning using LoRA. \citet{zhang2024towards, zhang2023fedpetuning} apply LoRA in a federated context; however, these methods overlook potential server aggregation bias.
 Several subsequent works have been proposed: FFA-LoRA \citep{sun2024improving} freezes the non-zero initialized low-rank matrices and updates only the zero-initialized matrices, FlexLoRA \citep{bai2024federated} uses SVD to redistribute weights, and FLoRA \citep{wang2024flora} stacks local LoRA modules and transmits them to each client.
-However, these methods do not address client initialization drift.
+However, these methods do not address client initialization lag.
+A more detailed discussion of related federated LoRA works can be found in Appendix \cref{sec:prior works}.